SLIPO-EU/loci/README.md

 - Generate heatmaps from POI locations.
 - Construct and visualize a grid structure over POI locations.
 - Compute and visualize POI clusters using density-based clustering.
+- Use LDA to extract and assign topics to clusters.

 #### Quick start